Ayn Rand

 Born Alisa Zinovyevna Rosenbaum in 1905 in St. Petersburg, Rand was the eldest of three daughters in a bourgeois Jewish family.
 Her father was a successful pharmacist, but their comfortable life was upended by the Russian Revolution of 1917.

-The Bolsheviks nationalized her father’s pharmacy, plunging the family into poverty and near-starvation.
-This firsthand experience of the state seizing private property fueled her lifelong loathing of communism and any form of government coercion.
-After graduating from Petrograd State University, she obtained a visa to visit relatives in the United States in 1926—and never returned.
+The Bolsheviks nationalised her father’s pharmacy, plunging the family into poverty and near-starvation.
+After graduating from Petrograd State University, she obtained a visa to visit relatives in the United States in 1926 and never looked back.

 Move to America and Hollywood